vpnhood/VpnHood.Client.App.Android.Ads.UnityAds/README.md

-This project stop as UnityAds content policy does not support VPN apps.
+This project has stopped as UnityAds content policy does not support VPN apps.